-- (6) Each week's vacation pay shall be 40 times the employee's straight-time rate of pay except that Watchmen age 60 or over who have 1200 or more qualifying hours during the payroll year shall receive 45 times the straight-time rate per week, and watchmen under age 60 who have 1500 or more qualifying hours during the payroll year shall receive 45 times the straight-time rate per week. - (7) Qualifying hours for vacation purposes shall include all hours for which pay is received, except vacation hours, and paid holiday hours. - (8) Qualifying hours shall be limited to hours paid for by individual employers or parties to this contract document. - (9) Those watchmen who have worked during the payroll year but have insufficient qualifying hours for a vacation due to illness or injury, shall qualify for vacation based on hours worked during the 4 payroll quarters preceding the quarter in which the injury or illness occurred. - (10) Where a Watchmen has been paid for work in part of the year both by the Union and the Employers, and the total amount thereof qualifies him for a vacation, his vacation shall be paid by the Employers and the Union on a pro rata basis. - b.
+- (7) Qualifying hours for vacation purposes shall include all hours for which pay is received, except vacation hours, and paid holiday hours. - (8) Qualifying hours shall be limited to hours paid for by individual employers or parties to this contract document. - (9) Those watchmen who have worked during the payroll year but have insufficient qualifying hours for a vacation due to illness or injury, shall qualify for vacation based on hours worked during the 4 payroll quarters preceding the quarter in which the injury or illness occurred. - (10) Where a Watchmen has been paid for work in part of the year both by the Union and the Employers, and the total amount thereof qualifies him for a vacation, his vacation shall be paid by the Employers and the Union on a pro rata basis. - b.
 Years of Service Under Item a.
-2, 3, 4, and 5: - (1) Continuous absence from employment because of industrial illness or injury arising out of employment under this Contract Document compensated for under a State or Federal Compensation Act shall be considered qualifying time.
+2, 3, 4, and 5: - Continuous absence from employment because of industrial illness or injury arising out of employment under this Contract Document compensated for under a State or Federal Compensation Act shall be considered qualifying time. - (2) Any absence from employment due to compensable temporary partial disability because of industrial illness or injury shall be considered qualifying time.